 This means that you need to build a site that people love and trust.
 Your knowledge and experience help you create great content that will get other people to take notice.

-You want your blog to be a highly reputable place with relevant and useful content about the topic you’re covering in order to be considered for that coveted top spot.
+You want your blog to be a highly reputable place with useful content about the topic you’re covering in order to be considered for that coveted top spot.

-It’s a long, hard way to the top of Google’s results and your main focus has to be on the production of quality content.
+It’s a long, hard way to the top of Google and your main focus has to be on the production of quality content.
 Google is very clear on that.

 If you’ve already published many blog posts and you’re unsure about the quality of that content, you should do a content audit and review them all one by one.

-SEO for WordPress TL;DR: It’s all about content relevancy and site reputation
+SEO for WordPress TL;DR: Content relevancy and site reputation

-To get your blog content on top of Google’s search results you need to take care of your content relevancy (internal elements of your blog) and site reputation (external elements such as what others say about you on the web).
+To get your blog content on top of Google’s search you need to take care of two elements.

 You can be highly successful with WordPress SEO by just following these two steps: